pontedilana/WeasyPrintBundle/README.md

 }
 ```

-### Render a pdf document with a relative url inside like css files or images
+### Render a PDF document with a relative url inside like CSS files or images

 ```php
 use Pontedilana\WeasyprintBundle\WeasyPrint\Response\PdfResponse;